Skip to main content

 • Future medical expenses

 Once you apply, you are placed on a waiting list.
 Because of the demand, waiting lists are often several years long.
 Ask that your application to be pre-qualified for income—that way you know ahead of time if you qualify.
 And ask about local preferences (e.g. you are involuntarily displaced, paying more than 50% rent, etc.).
-You can find your local HUD PHA here.
+You can find your local HUD PHA.

-About the Program
+About the program

 The Housing Choice Voucher Program (HCVP) provides rent vouchers for housing in the private market.
 This program is for low-income individuals, families, the elderly and the disabled.
-It is the largest assisted housing program administered by HUD.
+It is the largest assisted-housing program administered by HUD.

-HUD links these vouchers to specific properties run by local Public Housing Agencies (PHAs)
+HUD links these vouchers to specific properties run by local public housing agencies (PHAs)

 There are two kinds of vouchers: tenant-based and project-based.